-Under the policy, we will automatically grant an option to purchase 30,000 shares of our common stock to anyone who becomes a non-employee director on the date such person first becomes a non-employee director.
+Under the policy, we will automatically grant an option to purchase shares of our common stock to anyone who becomes a non-employee director on the date such person first becomes a non-employee director.
 An employee director who subsequently ceases to be an employee, but remains a director, will not receive such an initial award.

-In addition, each non-employee director will be automatically granted an annual stock option to purchase 12,000 shares of our common stock on the date of each annual meeting of stockholders beginning on the date of the first annual meeting of stockholders that is held after such non-employee director received his or her initial award.
-As a result, each of our non-employee directors will receive an option to purchase 12,000 shares of our common stock on the date of our 2013 annual meeting of stockholders.
+In addition, each non-employee director will be automatically granted an annual stock option to purchase shares of our common stock on the date of each annual meeting of stockholders beginning on the date of the first annual meeting of stockholders that is held after such non-employee director received his or her initial award.